 Units issued and outstanding represent the capital of the Fund.
 The Fund may issue an unlimited number of units.
 Each unit is redeemable at the option of the unitholder in accordance with the Declaration of Trust, ranks pari passu with all other units of the Fund and entitles the unitholder to a proportionate undivided interest in the Net Asset Value of the Fund.
 Unitholders are entitled to distributions when declared.
-Distributions on units of a Fund are reinvested in additional units of the Fund or at the option of the unitholder, paid in cash.
-The Fund's capital is managed in accordance with the Fund's investment objectives, policies and restrictions, as outlined in the Fund's offering memorandum.
+Distributions on units of the Fund are reinvested in additional units of the Fund or at the option of the unitholder, paid in cash.
+The Fund's capital is managed in accordance with its investment objectives, policies and restrictions, as outlined in the Fund's offering memorandum.
 The Fund has no specific restrictions or specific capital requirements on the subscriptions or redemptions of units, other than minimum subscription requirements.

-The units of each series of the Fund are issued and redeemed at their Net Asset Value per unit of each series which is determined as of the close of business on each day that the Toronto Stock Exchange is open for trading.
-The Net Asset Value per unit is calculated by dividing the Net Assets per series by the total number of outstanding units of each series.
+The units of each Series of the Fund are issued and redeemed at their Net Asset Value per unit of each Series which is determined as of the close of the last trading day in each week on which the Toronto Stock Exchange is open for trading or such other day or days as the Manager may determine.
+The Net Asset Value per unit is calculated by dividing the Net Asset Value per Series by the total number of outstanding units of each Series.